Cohort 1 Grantees

 Growing Minds with Attica Meals

 This school district serves a rural farming community in western New York state.
-The district aims to purchase 40 percent or more of products from small local growers.
-Partners include the Cornell Cooperative Extension and Merle’s Fresh Produce.
-The project will improve school meals through increased purchasing of local products for use in school meals, connections to growers, culinary training for school personnel, and expanded gardening education.
+Their project improved school meals through increased purchasing of local products for use in school meals, connections to growers, culinary training for school personnel, and expanded gardening education.

 Springville Griffith Institute